Effective Date: November 1, 2021

 You can exercise your rights by calling 1-800-983-4587 (toll free) or by completing and submitting the webform found here.
 In accordance with applicable law, you may only make a personal information request twice in a 12-month period.
 We will respond to any personal information request within 45 days of receiving it.

 VERIFICATION: We value the security and confidentiality of your Personal Information.
 Therefore, if you exercise your right to notice, right of access, or right to deletion, we must first verify your identify to make sure that you are the person about whom we have collected Personal Information.
 We will verify every request carefully.

 Call 1-800-983-4587 (toll free) or email us at email@example.com to contact us with questions regarding this Notice.
-California residents who are unable to review or access this Notice due to a disability may email us at firstname.lastname@example.org to request access to this Notice in an alternative format.
+California residents who are unable to review or access this Notice due to a disability may email us at firstname.lastname@example.org to request an accommodation including access to this Notice in an alternative format.

 For each of the categories of Personal Information listed below, here are: (1) the definition of each category; (2) the source(s) we collect such PI from; (3) our purpose(s) for collecting or sharing the PI; (4) the third parties to whom we disclose the PI; and (5) the third parties to whom we sell the PI, if any.